 Cumulative grade point averages and successful completion of credits attempted are monitored quarterly, and students not meeting the standards are notified.
-If a student is not meeting the standards, a Learning Plan will be created describing the steps the student needs to take to meet SAP standards during the upcoming term.
-The College's staff will attempt to meet in person or via phone with the student regarding this plan.
-If the student does not respond, a copy of the plan will be sent via email and mailed to the student's home address.
-The student must sign the plan and return it to the Campus Dean by the first Friday of the quarter.
-Failure to return the plan may result in an administrative withdrawal from the College.
+Students who do not meet the standard will be expected to participate in Project Rally, which includes online learning tools and consultations with a member of the College team.
+The student is expected to complete the online learning tool in Project Rally by the first Friday of the quarter.
+Failure to complete this tool may result in an administrative withdrawal from the College.